lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 Shortcut Symbol : `|`

 Call the left hand operand.
 If the result is positive, return it, else call the right hand operand.
-NB : There is not backtracking coded so beware of factoring anything on the left.
+NB : There is no backtracking coded so beware of factoring anything on the left.

 ### Unary operators.
 These are operators that take only one operand, named the underlying operand.